sagemath/sage-archive-2023-02-01/README.md

 It is not supported to move the `SAGE_ROOT` or `SAGE_LOCAL` directory after building Sage.
-If you do move the directories, you will have to build Sage again from scratch.
+If you do move the directories, you will have to run ``make distclean`` and build Sage again from scratch.

-If you copy the `sage` script or make a symbolic link to it, you should modify the script to reflect this (as instructed at the top of the script).
-It is important that the path to Sage does not have any spaces and non-ASCII characters in it.

 For a system-wide installation, you have to build Sage as a "normal" user and then as root you can change permissions.
-Afterwards, you need to start up Sage as root at least once prior to using the system-wide Sage as a normal user.
 See the [Installation Guide](https://doc.sagemath.org/html/en/installation/source.html#installation-in-a-multiuser-environment) for further information.

 Redistribution